 All foods are considered halal except the following (which are haram):

 (may be consumed is derived from Halal animals).

-Muslims are expected to eat for survival, to maintain good health and not to live for eating.
-In Islam, eating is considered to be a matter of worship of God like prayer, fasting, alms-giving and other religious activities.
+Islam is not just a religion, it is a way of life with protocols, rules, and manners that govern every aspect of life.
+Food is an essential part of daily life, so food laws have a special significance.
+Muslims are expected to eat for survival and to maintain good health, not to live for eating.
+In Islam, eating is considered a form of worship of God, like prayer, fasting, alms-giving, and other religious activities.